OldGnuts/Terrain3D_Layer_Tool/README.md

 ## 1. Spatial Dependencies ("The Where")
 **Managed by:** `RegionDependencyManager`

+Todo: The system does not take into account the the vertex spacing.
+It does use the region size, however we have not implemented changing the underlying Terrain3D terrain specification. ...
 The terrain is divided into a grid of 256x256 regions.
 The first step is determining which of these regions are affected by a change.

 *   **AABB Intersection:** When a layer moves or resizes, the system calculates its Axis-Aligned Bounding Box (AABB) in world space.